LukeTDay/python_to_do_list/README.md

 # Python Todo App

 A **full-stack Todo list application** built with **FastAPI**, **SQLAlchemy**, and **vanilla JavaScript**.
-This app allows users to **register, log in, and manage personal tasks** with features like pagination, updating, and deleting todos.
+This app allows users to **register, log in, and manage personal tasks** with features like creating, updating, and deleting todos.

 It is designed to be **secure**, **modular**, and **easy to understand**, making it a strong example for portfolios or resumes.